San Gimignano: What to See in Tuscany’s Tower Town

 The Towers of San Gimignano

-San Gimignano is called the Tuscan city of towers because 14 medieval towers are still standing.
-In its heyday in the 14th century, over 72 towers dominated San Gimignano’s skyline.
+San Gimignano is famous for its towers.
+In fact, the town is often referred to as the Tuscan city of towers because 14 medieval towers still stand to this day.
+In its heyday in the 14th century, over 72 towers dominated its skyline.

 Why So Many Towers?